 The 2018 BIEN Congress will be preceded by a Nordic UBI Day (23 August 2018), featuring representatives from Denmark, Iceland, Finland, Norway and Sweden to debate the prospects of basic income across the Nordic countries.

-Please submit your proposals by the deadline of 15 January 2018.
+Please submit your proposals (including a title, a short abstract of up to 250 words, and personal information) by the deadline of 15 January 2018.

 For questions, email us at email@example.com.